z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 ## Hypothesis Testing

 For this section, I wanted to note if different leagues had different game length distributions.
 This would mean, if I rejected the null, that including the league as a possible predictor would give my model a bit more predictive power.
-Adding league as a predictor would still add to the model's predictive power if I did include it, but there would be more meaning to include it as a feature if, when I perform the permutation test, I reject the null and conclude that different leagues could have different game length distributions.
+Adding league as a predictor could still add to the model's predictive power if I did include it, but there would be more meaning to include it as a feature if, when I perform the permutation test, I found that I reject the null and conclude that different leagues could have different game length distributions.

-### For one of the permutation tests:

 My null and alternative hypotheses were:

 **H_0: Is the distribution of gamelength for LCK the same as the distribution of gamelength for LCS.**

 **H_A: Is there a significant difference between the mean gamelength for LCK and LCS.**

 I am using the observed *mean absolute difference* in gamelength between LCK and LCS to determine whether my null or alternative hypothesis is true.
 I set my *a = 0.05* to ensure 95% confidence, but as this is a two-tailed test, I used a threshold of *a / 2 = 0.025*.

 When performing the hypothesis test, I obtained a *p-value = 0.034*.
-Since my p-value = 0.034 was greater than *a / 2 = 0.025*, I don't have enough evidence to conclude that there is a difference in the mean game length between LCK and LCS matches.
-This signals that the predictor league might not be a very powerful feature in my future model to represent patterns between these leagues, but I wanted to attempt to try it to see if it would still be useful for improving my model's generalizability to nonlinear patterns between leagues and game length, at least in a smaller fashion.
+Since my p-value = 0.034 was greater than *a / 2 = 0.025*, I didn't have enough evidence to conclude that there is a difference in the mean game length between LCK and LCS matches.
+This signaled that the predictor league might not be a very powerful feature in my future model to represent patterns between these leagues, but I wanted to attempt to try it to see if it would still be useful for improving my model's generalizability to nonlinear patterns between leagues and game length, at least in a smaller fashion.

 <br><br><br>